Goodwin Memorial African Methodist Episcopal Zion Church: Early history

-The Goodwin family
+Goodwin family

-Moses Goodwin (1854-1923) was a local African American community leader who owned a bicycle repair and locksmith shop in Amherst town center.
+Moses Goodwin (1854–1923) was a local African American community leader who owned a bicycle repair and locksmith shop in Amherst town center.
 He was born in South Carolina and moved to Amherst after the Civil War along with many other African Americans.
-In 1891, Moses married Anna Reed (1869-1943), affectionately known throughout town as “Ma” Goodwin.
+In 1891, Moses married Anna Reed (1869–1943), affectionately known throughout town as “Ma” Goodwin.
 She ran the “Colonial Inn,” a boarding house for Amherst College students and gained local fame for her cooking, especially apple pie.
 Moses and Anna had three daughters: Olive, Amy, and Ruth.

 In 1914, Moses Goodwin transferred ownership of the land and building to the trustees of the church.
-He remained extremely active in the church, serving as a trustee, treasurer, and benefactor of the A.M.E.
-Zion Church.
+He remained extremely active in the church, serving as a trustee, treasurer, and benefactor of the AME Zion Church.

 The Goodwin family were regular attendees and active members of the church community.
-Anna Goodwin was also a core member of the church community, serving on the musical committee of Zion Chapel before joining the A.M.E.
-Zion Church.
+Anna Goodwin was a core member of the church community, serving on the musical committee of Zion Chapel before joining the AME Zion Church.
 According to Moses’ daughter, Ruth, the church was a core element of African American community life in Amherst.
 Often Sundays at the church were filled with social and religious activities that lasted all day.
-Amy directed the choir of the A.M.E.
-Zion Church for a time, thus perpetuating the musical tradition in the family.
+Amy directed the choir of the AME Zion Church for a time, thus perpetuating the musical tradition in the family.
 Ruth regularly attended the church until her death in 1993.

-In 1967, the church was renamed Moses Goodwin Memorial A.M.E.
-Zion church in honor of Moses Goodwin and his family for their long-time service to the church and to the African American community of Amherst.
+In 1967, the church was renamed Moses Goodwin Memorial AME Zion Church in honor of Moses Goodwin and his family for their long-time service to the church and to the African American community of Amherst.